-3.2.4 Site Clearing, Grading, and Soil Improvement
+3.2.3 Site Clearing, Grading, and Soil Improvement

-Seller shall design the general grading of the Project Site taking into account the requirements of the selected Trackers and the needs of the general drainage system.
+Seller shall design the general grading of the Project Site taking into account the needs of the general drainage system.
 Soft, shifting, or unstable subsoil areas may be excavated down to firm subsoil and replaced with well-compacted suitable selected or imported fill material as determined by the engineer of record.
-Compaction levels shall be to an acceptable standard in accordance with the Performance Standard.
+Compaction levels shall be to an acceptable standard as specified by the engineer of record.
 Seller shall ensure that all Project grading and drainage and access roads are designed to the requirements of all Laws and applicable Permits.

-Without limiting Section 2.3 of the main body of the Agreement or the other requirements of the Performance Standard, earthwork (excavation, fill, backfill, slopes, etc.) associated with grading and drainage, including materials and installation, shall be conducted in accordance with the final geotechnical data and as reasonably determined by Seller's geotechnical engineer(s) for the Project.
+Earthwork (excavation, fill, backfill, slopes, etc.) associated with grading and drainage, including materials and installation, shall be conducted in accordance with the final geotechnical data and as reasonably determined by Seller's geotechnical engineer(s) for the Project.
 Testing and monitoring of soils for earthwork shall be performed by a qualified, experienced, properly licensed independent quality control inspection and testing firm hired by Seller.
+Construction damage to earthwork shall be remediated prior to Substantial Completion.